Noahscratch493/MountRE/README.md

 ## Admin Privileges

 **MountRE** requires administrator privileges to function properly.
-If the script is run without admin rights, it will automatically attempt to re-launch itself with elevated privileges.

 ### Running as Administrator:
 - **Right-click** the `mountre.bat` file and choose **Run as Administrator**.
-- Alternatively, you can use the **automatic elevation** feature built into the script, which will prompt you to run the script with admin rights if it's not already elevated.

 ## Troubleshooting